PROGRAM TO AID CITIZEN ENTERPRISE (PACE)

-If you are interested in applying to this program, please download and complete the letter of intent form by clicking the button below and send it to Program to Aid Citizen Enterprise according to the directions provided on page 2 of the document.
+If you are interested in applying to this program, please complete the form and send it to Program to Aid Citizen Enterprise according to the directions provided on page 2 of the document.

 For additional information, please contact Peg Fiedler at email@example.com or by phone at 412-562-0290 ext.
 218 and Macy Lucas at firstname.lastname@example.org or by phone at 412-562-0290 ext.
-219. The program/grant application will be distributed to organizations after PACE has received completed and eligible letters of intent from these organizations.
+219. The program/grant application will be distributed to organizations after PACE has received completed and eligible letters of intent.

 All first time applicants must attend the information session on Friday, March 15th at 9:00AM to receive the program/grant application.